Skip to content

 What are the distracted driving laws?

-• Eating
+• Earpiece

 Ohio Laws on Distracted Driving for Novice Drivers

 Drivers younger than 18 years of age (i.e., novice drivers) are especially vulnerable to driving distractions and may not have the experience necessary to combat the temptation of their phones.
-Therefore, distracted driving laws dictate that novice drivers, especially those with learner’s permits, must refrain from all cell phone use while driving to aid in the prevention of crashes and near-crash events.
+Therefore, distracted driving laws dictate that novice drivers, especially those with learner’s permits, must refrain from all cellphone use while driving to aid in the prevention of crashes and near-crash events.
 This includes talking on their phones.
 Additionally, the hands-free technology exception does not apply to novice drivers.

 Current Distracted Driving Penalties in Ohio